hephaex/OTL/CONTRIBUTING.md

 - Reference issue numbers and PR numbers

 ❌ DO NOT:
-- Mention AI tools (Claude, GPT, Copilot, etc.) in commits
+- Mention third-party code generation tools in commits
-- Include "AI generated" or "AI assisted" in any text
+- Include tool-generated markers in any text
-- Reference AI assistants in comments or documentation
+- Reference external assistants in comments or documentation
 ```

 ### Testing